base-org/web/apps/base-docs/tutorials/docs/1_ock-swap-theme.md

 displayed_sidebar: null
 ---

 In this tutorial, you'll learn how to create a swap component with a custom theme using OnchainKit.
-We'll start with the OnchainKit App Template and modify it to include a swap interface for ERC20 tokens on the Base.
+We'll start with the OnchainKit App Template and modify it to include a swap interface for ERC20 tokens on Base.

 ---

 ## Objectives

-By the end of this tutorial, you should be able to:
+By the end of this tutorial, you will be able to:

 - Set up a project using the OnchainKit App Template
 - Implement a swap component for ERC20 tokens